7. Snapshots: Atomic State Synchronization

 Context and Problem Statement

 The LychD system possesses the capability for self-directed evolution—altering its own source code and persistent memory simultaneously.
-This dual evolution introduces a critical synchronization risk: if the logic of the machine (the code) is reverted to a previous version but the memory (the database) remains in a future state, the Daemon will encounter schema mismatches and catastrophic logic failures upon awakening.
+This dual evolution introduces a critical synchronization risk: if the logic of the machine (the code) is reverted to a previous version while the memory (the database) remains in a later state, the Daemon encounters schema mismatches and catastrophic logic failures upon awakening.
 A mechanism is required to ensure that every capture of the system's state represents a mathematically exact, synchronized union of both the logic and the data, preventing the "drift" between the body and the soul.

 Requirements

-- Atomic Consistency: A snapshot must represent a synchronized state of the filesystem (Git/Lockfile) and the database (Postgres).
+- Atomic Consistency: A snapshot must represent a synchronized state of the filesystem (VCS/Lockfile) and the database (Postgres).
 Restoring one without the other is strictly forbidden.

 - Federated Coherence: The strategy must account for the distributed nature of extensions, capturing the exact versions of the Core and all installed organs as a single, unified signature.